 Popcorn and thought-provoking cinema, anyone?
 Every year, the Land Trust sponsors the Environmental Film Series at the Wenatchee Valley Museum and Cultural Center.
 Film topics range from getting kids outside in nature, to climate change, to the idiosyncracies of birding culture, to films about adventure running and other outdoor sports and more.

-The films are shown one day each month in late fall to early spring, and they offer a great way to learn something new, meet new like-minded people and get to know the organizations that are doing important work in the world of conservation.
+The films are shown in late fall to early spring, and they offer a great way to learn something new, meet new like-minded people and get to know the organizations that are doing important work in the world of conservation.
 The calendar of films is usually updated in September.
 Check our events calendar to find out more information!

 Wenatchee Naturalist Course